wmww/gtk4-layer-shell/README.md

 [GTK3 version](https://github.com/wmww/gtk-layer-shell)

+## Reporting Bugs
+To report a crash or other problem using this library open a new [issue on Github](https://github.com/wmww/gtk4-layer-shell/issues).
+Try to include a minimum reproducer if possible (ideally in C). **DO NOT REPORT GTK4 LAYER SHELL BUGS TO UPSTREAM GTK**.
+If you can reproduce the problem without including or linking to the gtk4-layer-shell library **at all** then and only then report it to GTK instead of here.

 ## Supported Desktops
 This library only works on Wayland, and only on Wayland compositors that support the Layer Shell protocol.
 Layer shell __is supported__ on:
 - wlroots based compositors (such as __Sway__)